 "Make a visible effort to show that you really care about employee health issues."
-Unleash the Possibilities.

 Maximize Multiple Channels

 Develop a practical health communication strategy each year that uses an array of effective channels.
 Deliver your communication through sources consumers have come to expect-starting with your wellness/benefits team, even if it didn't create the communication.